 if i remeber its only a few blocks from plaza foche. calama y reina victoria sounds right

 #2 recomendacion is crepes y waffles. my host family loved this place and with good reason, they have pretty much anything you're looking for, they feature crepes obviously and their ice cream deserts are also fantastic. its a chain so you'll prob find them in the big malls or on busy calles almost 9 years agoAnswered by Joe via WorldNomads.com

 in response to above:

 Harry that's not correct you can find so many restaurants with great food like Segundo muelle or noe sushi bar you can go to la boca del lobo or zazu you can also go to lucia which is located in the valley cumbaya personally I find Lucia as the best restaurant you eat so tasty is a grill and pie house!!!
-You'll faaaaall in love over 7 years ago
+You'll faaaaall in love almost 8 years ago